retrofit-lab/ashrae-1836-rp-text-mining/README.md

   semi_join(top_20_words, by = "word") %>%
   count(document, word, sort = TRUE)
 ```
-A plot of the top 20 words and their frquency of occurrence:
+A plot of the top 20 words and their frequency of occurrence:

 ![Frequency of top 20 words by document.](/results/top-20-words.png)